dhavalevijay46-ops/FirstRepo/README.md

 # FirstRepo
-This Is My Firrst Repository
+This Is My First Repository
+Author - Vijay